vemonet/libre-chat/README.md

 ## 🏗️ Work in progress

-⚠️ Development on this project has just started, use it with caution
+⚠️ This project is a work in progress, use it with caution

 Those checkpoints are features we plan to work on in the future, feel free to let us know in the issues if you have any comment or request.

 - [x] Stream response to the websocket to show words as they are generated
-- [ ] Look into using [MLC](https://mlc.ai/mlc-llm/) to run inference?
 - [ ] Add button to let the user stop the chatbot generation
 - [ ] Add an admin dashboard web UI to enable users to upload/inspect/delete documents for QA, see/edit the config of the chatbot.
-Migrate to svelte with config retrieved from API?
+Migrate to solidjs or svelte with config retrieved from API?
 - [ ] Kubernetes deployment (Helm chart?)
 - [ ] Add authentication mechanisms?
 (OAuth/OpenID Connect)